Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 But that’s not the case.
 It depends on what type of aircraft each airline uses for each route.
 The best airline for one route is often the worst for another.

-(I had already been paying attention to the info in my flight searches, but I wasn’t really aware of how much of a difference it would make until I ran the numbers at the end of the year.
+(I had already been paying attention to the climate info in my flight searches, but I wasn’t really aware of how much of a difference it would make until I ran the numbers at the end of the year.
 And yes, I was still choosing more based on price than emissions – although more efficient are not always more expensive!)

 But still, if I’d always bought a ticket on the most efficient airline, instead of just usually, my overall carbon footprint from flights would have been 16% lower.